amingilani/omscs-notes/content/privacy-policy/index.md

 ### Information collected and what we use it for

 I run [GoatCounter](https://www.goatcounter.com/) analytics on omscs.gilani.me.
-According to the [docs](https://www.goatcounter.com/privacy), following information is collected:
+According to the [docs](https://www.goatcounter.com/privacy:

 >The following information is collected: